bcgov/digital-journeys/docs/forms.md

 - `SL Review`
   - Incomplete: After initial SL submission
   - Complete: Once the SL submission has been updated and meets the end criteria (which will be discussed and updated here)

+## Fetch default values in Draft
+In the new form submission, we fetched logged-in users' data and pre-fill in the form.
+If we want to fetch the same in the draft edit form, the below settings are required.

+1. Make the field `disabled` for which we want to fetch the latest data from the user object.
+2. Add the hidden field `enableDraftDefault` and set its value to `true` in the form.